Ellis Howard

 Ellis Francis Howard (born c.
 1997) is an English actor and writer.
+On television, he is known for his roles in the BBC Three series Red Rose (2022) and What It Feels Like for a Girl (2025).
+He received a British Academy Television Award nomination for the latter.

 Early life and education

 Howard was born in Liverpool and grew up in Norris Green.
 His father is a dockworker and his mother an NHS worker.

 Howard took acting classes at local performing arts school Rare Studio and was a member of the UK Youth Parliament scheme before studying acting at the Guildhall School of Music and Drama, graduating in 2018.
 He was a member of the National Youth Theatre.